CloudRex/Tux/README.md

 # Tux
-Tux is a tiny Discord bot created with flexibility in mind.
+Tux is a tiny Discord bot designed with flexibility in mind.

 ## Beginner?
 Welcome!
 You can help this project many ways, always remember no contribution is too small!